9 Day Travel Itinerary: Maui by Jeep

 Day 8: Beach Day – Wailea Beach

-Wailea is about 30-miles south of Ka’apanali.
+Your last day in Maui has to be a beach day.
+Enjoy your resort.
+Or, take a drive to Wailea (about 30-miles south of Ka’apanali).
 It is a lovely resort town on the leeward side of the island.
 If you go, leave early so you can find public parking.
 Look for the lot between the Grand Wailea and Four Seasons hotels.

-Get the lay of the land with a jaunt along the Coastal Nature Trail (3-mile round trip).
+Walk the Coastal Nature Trail (3-mile round trip).
 This beautifully landscaped path weaves along in front of luxury resorts.
 You will pass magnificent ocean vistas, black lava points, and blossoming native species.

 Later, stake out a piece of the crescent shaped Wailea Beach.
 The sand is golden.
 The water is clear and gentle.
 You can bring your own beach gear or pay a resort fee at one of the big hotels and have access to their chairs, restaurants, and other amenities.

 Day 9: Head home.
-Aloha!
-Laura and Randy

 For more ideas on traveling to Maui read our blog posts on: